gabriellengoo/weschool/README.md

 # weschool
 Interactive multiplayer platform alternative way to have lessons and interact online.
-But exploring this through a comic light
+But exploring this through a comedic light